-Crewed aircraft communications requirements:
+Non-participating crewed aircraft requirements:

-4.5.7 Crewed aircraft that intend to enter the TRA must be able to establish and maintain contact with Cardiff ATC.
-However, the TRA is not a Radio Mandatory Zone (RMZ).
+4.5.6 There are no EC requirements for TDA entry.
+Crewed aircraft that intend to enter the TDA must be able to establish and maintain contact with Cardiff ATC.

-Uncrewed Aircraft (UA) EC requirements:
+Non-participating Uncrewed Aircraft (UA) requirements: